King's Trust: Ambassadors

 The King's Trust consist of different kinds of Ambassadors:

-The first are young ambassadors, these are young leaders who are volunteers and support the King's Trust in different ways including motivating other young people and winning contributors and the media about the work the King's Trust do.
+The first are young ambassadors; these young volunteers encourage other young people and inform the media about the King's Trust's activities.

 The second are job ambassadors.
 This group has taken part in a King's Trust programme and have graduated from being a Young Ambassador.
 They are then employed by the King's Trust and work to inspire, motivate and assist the young people in fulfilling the programmes they enrol in.

 Lastly, there are celebrity ambassadors who help raise awareness of the work that is done by the King's Trust in young people's lives.
 Celebrity ambassadors also involve themselves by visiting the young people during courses and programmes, host and help fundraising events and additionally start and support campaigns for the King's Trust.
 Current Celebrity Ambassadors include: Phil Collins, Gary Lineker, Jeremy Irons, Tom Hardy, Geri Halliwell, Benedict Cumberbatch, Justin Packshaw, Idris Elba, Gemma Arterton and Sharon Osbourne.

 In 2017, the then Prince's Trust recruited Tom Fletcher and Giovanna Fletcher as the charity's first Digital Celebrity Ambassadors, following the great support they had given following their attendance at our Celebrate Success Awards.

 In May 2023, Phillip Schofield was removed as an ambassador as the charity said it was "no longer appropriate" for it to work with the former television presenter due to his affair with a younger employee.